 To change what was once an S corporation into a C corporation interest that can issue QSBS, a company might consider undergoing an F Reorganization followed by the contribution of the single member LLC interest to a C corporation in a tax-free 351 transaction.
 When the dust settles, there would be a three-tiered structure of the S corporation (parent) owning shares of a C corporation (sub) owning a single member LLC interest.
 The S corporation would be the shareholder of the QSBS.
 See our article on S corporations and Section 1202 for a detailed discussion on this topic and other Section 1202 topics.

 As highlighted in this article, the F Reorganization can be a useful tool in the tax practitioner’s kit for effecting a change of entity.
 The F Reorganization enables restructuring to be done on a tax-free basis and it can be very valuable in pre-transaction planning.
-For any questions regarding F Reorganizations and other tax restructuring transactions, contact Christopher T. Tassone of Frost Brown Todd’s Tax Practice.
+For any questions regarding F Reorganizations and other tax restructuring transactions, any attorney with Frost Brown Todd’s Tax Practice.

 I.R.C. § 368(a)(1)(F).

 Treas.
 Reg. § 1.368–2(m)(4) Example 3.

 Treas.
 Reg. § 1.368–2(m)(4).

 This transactional diagram is substantially similar to Example 5 set forth in Treas.
 Reg. § 1.368–2(m)(4); see also IRS Rev. Rul.
 2008-18.